 The century-old homes that encircle the park and adjacent blocks are rivaled only by the neighborhood’s historic sanctuaries, including three designed by celebrated New York City architect Hobart Upjohn (1876-1949).
 Holy Trinity Episcopal Church is the oldest of the triad, constructed in the Gothic Revival style in 1922.
 Upjohn’s work with the Episcopalians introduced him to other influential Greensboro citizens.
 A year later, he was selected as architect for Temple Emanuel one block north.
 The neoclassical-style complex was dedicated by Greensboro’s influential Jewish community in 1925.

 First Presbyterian Church, constructed across the street from the Temple, was the final Upjohn-designed sanctuary in Greensboro and arguably his grandest work.
-Constructed between 1928 and 1929, the Norman Revival-style building was modeled on the cathedral of St. Cecilia in Albi, France and was recognized with an award by the North Carolina Chapter of the American Institute of Architect in 1930.
+Constructed between 1928 and 1929, the Norman Revival-style building was recognized with an award by the North Carolina Chapter of the American Institute of Architect in 1930.

 With such superlative credits to both sides of the issue of demolitions for church expansions within the neighborhood, it is understandable that conflicting agendas and passionate feelings have polarized residents into pro-neighborhood or pro-congregational camps.
 On one side are residents and homeowners who seek to enhance home values by encouraging private investment in residential properties.
 On the other side are members of congregations that seek to expand convenient parking and clear property for future building projects that might house offices for programming and human services.